PhanNN/autofill/README.md

 # autofill
-Package using selenium to fill form and submit (with Google Captchar passing)
+Package using selenium to fill form and submit (with Google Captcha passing)

 ## Env
 * **CAPTCHA_API_KEY** - Captchar api key (get from **2captcha.com**)